Inderjit1/swApp/README.md

-# SwApp
+# SwApp - iOS Application
-Skill Trading Application
+Skill Trading Application that allows students to trade their current skills/services for other students'.